-The Vice President PDSR will be a savvy enterprise builder who is a future-forward leader capable of taking the FH institutional funding to the next level.
-The VP will be experienced and well-networked in the world of global institutional funding, with knowledge of the evolving international NGO world and its key funders.
-The VP will have a track record of increasing and diversifying international institutional resources, particularly with the U.S. Government, across a multitude of agencies such as USAID, USDA, and the U.S. State Department.
+The Vice President of Public Resources Development will be a savvy enterprise builder who is a future-forward leader capable of taking the FH institutional funding to the next level.

+The VP will be experienced and well networked in the world of global institutional funding, with knowledge of FH, the evolving international NGO world and the key funders.
+The VP will have a track record of increasing and diversifying international institutional resources, particularly with the U.S. Government across a multitude of agencies.

 The VP is charged with developing and leading FH institutional growth strategies across the organization.
-Together with the VP of Program Delivery and the Executive Leadership Team, the VP will put in place the structures, processes, teams, and accountabilities essential to winning and implementing grants and contracts.
-The VP reports to the Chief Operating Officer, leads the Public Business Development Team.
+The VP will have a sufficient runway to put in place the structures, processes, teams, and accountabilities essential to winning and implementing grants and contracts.
+The VP will lead the Public Resources Business Development Team, report to the Chief, Programs and Public Resources, and is part of FH leadership.